LADE: History

-The airline was established as an arm of the Argentine Air Force in September 1940 to undertake non-profitable routes to remote areas.
+The airline was established as an arm of the Argentine Air Force in September 1940 to service unprofitable routes to remote areas.
 It was initially known as Líneas Aéreas Suroeste and consolidated under the present title in 1945 with another air force branch, Líneas Aéreas Noreste.
 By April 1960, DC-3s, DC-4s and Vikings made up LADE's fleet.

-At March 1970, LADE had 150 employees and its fleet consisted of 14 DC-3s, two DC-4s, three DC-6s and six Twin Otters.
+At March 1970, LADE had 150 employees and its fleet consisted of 14 DC-3s, two DC-4s, three DC-6s and six de Havilland Canada DHC-6 Twin Otters.
 The carrier started regular flights between Comodoro Rivadavia and the Falkland Islands in 1972.
-The Comodoro Rivadavia–Port Stanley run was initially operated with F.27 equipment.
+The Comodoro Rivadavia–Port Stanley run was initially operated with F27 equipment.
 The limited length of the runway at Port Stanley Airport resulted in weight regulations to the aircraft operating the route, which restricted the number of carried passengers to a maximum of 22 per flight, along with a reduced volume of mail and freight.
 The service was discontinued in 1982, following the Falklands War.

-At July 1980, the airline had a fleet of 11 F.27s —five -600s and six -400Ms—, five Fokker F.28-1000Cs and seven Twin Otters.
-Ten years later, at March 1990, the fleet had grown to include five Fokker F.28-1000Cs, 13 F.27s —six -400Ms, two -500s and five -600s—, one Lockheed L-100-30 and seven Twin Otters.
+At July 1980, the airline had a fleet of 11 F27s (five F27-600s and six F27-400Ms) five Fokker F28-1000Cs and seven Twin Otters.
+Ten years later, at March 1990, the fleet had grown to include five Fokker F28-1000Cs, 13 F27s (six F27-400Ms, two F27-500s and five F27-600s), one Lockheed L-100-30 and seven Twin Otters.